 The Cancer Center is an important center for research and there have been notable breakthroughs here.
 These include the discovery in 2002 that combining cisplatin and pemetrexed, two different chemotherapy drugs, could significantly extend the lives of patients being treated for pleural mesothelioma, while also relieving many of their symptoms caused by the cancer.

-Other important areas of research that scientists and physicians focus on include advances in hormone therapy and gene therapy, and the use of bone marrow transplants.
-Research projects at the Center also delve into an increased understanding of how cancers start and grow, including research in molecular genetics, cell signaling, and cancer immunology.
+Other important areas of research that scientists and physicians focus on include advances in gene therapy and hormone therapy, and the use of bone marrow transplants.
+Research projects at the Center also delve into an increased understanding of how cancers start and grow, including research in molecular genetics, cancer immunology, and cell signaling.
 Researchers also work on population studies, such as investigating risk factors for cancer, early diagnosis, and prevention.

-Clinical research and trials involve many types of cancer, including mesothelioma.
+Clinical trials and research involve many types of cancer, including mesothelioma.
 The Cancer Center and Mesothelioma Program have several mesothelioma clinical trials that are ongoing.
 These include a phase III trial of a particular combination of chemotherapy drugs, phase II trials of immunotherapy and chemotherapy drugs, and several phase I trials of targeted drugs and therapies and chemotherapy drugs.

 Patients who seek care at the University of Chicago Comprehensive Cancer Center are in good hands, especially those with mesothelioma.
-This is one of the few cancer centers in the country with a dedicated mesothelioma program and a staff of experts with knowledge of this complicated cancer.
-Patients can also expect to get access to one or more of numerous clinical trials and advanced treatments not yet available to the general public.
+This is one of the few cancer centers in the country with a staff of experts with knowledge of this complicated cancer and a dedicated mesothelioma program.
+Patients can also expect to get access to advanced treatments not yet available to the general public and to one or more of numerous clinical trials.

 Page Edited by Dave Foster